josepot/react-redux-internal-state/README.md

 });
 ```

-Now let's say that you want to create a component that manages its "internal state".
+Now let’s say that you want to create a component that manages its “internal state”.
 First define the actions that will trigger state changes:

 ```